Sociological imagination refers to a way of seeing the world which transcends the individual and takes a sociological view of the world.

 Affirmative action policies are the result of applying the sociological imagination to the fact of the under-representation of non-dominant groups of people in society.

-Examples of affirmative action policies are reservations in jobs or educational institutes for members of underrepresented or historically marginalized communities.
+Examples of affirmative action policies include reservations in jobs or educational institutes for members of underrepresented or historically marginalized communities.

 For instance, in the USA, several universities reserve seats for members of the African-American, indigenous American, and other marginalized communities.